JonnyGamer/JonnyGamer.github.io/blog.md

 # Welcome to my Blog!
 Check out the latest in tech, math, and puzzles.<br>
-Choose a category, or read below for new contect.
+Choose a category, or look below for all the new contect.

 ---
 # List of Posts <sub><sup>Ordered by Newest</sup></sub>